francescogerardomarra/its/modulo26/6_logging.md

 - **Log Aggregation**: Centralize logs from multiple systems for easier querying, analysis, and correlation.
 This enables faster identification of issues across distributed architectures.

-- **Compliance Tagging**: Include metadata tags in logs to indicate sensitive or regulated data (e.g., `confidential`, `regulated`) to support compliance requirements and avoid inadvertent exposure.
+- **Compliance Tagging**: Include metadata tags in logs to indicate sensitive or regulated data (e.g.  `confidential`, `regulated`) to support compliance requirements and avoid inadvertent exposure.

 - **Graceful Shutdown and Error Handling**: Ensure logs are not lost during application shutdowns, crashes, or unexpected restarts by flushing logs safely and handling errors appropriately.